miyurusankalpa/miyurublog/content/blog/setup-wireguard-with-global-ipv6/index.md

 # Server WG0 Configuration

-In the IPv4 rules are we NATing the IP
+In the IPv4 rules, we NATing the IPv4 address.
 ```
 PostUp =  iptables -t nat -A POSTROUTING -o ens5 -j MASQUERADE;
 PostDown = iptables -t nat -D POSTROUTING -o ens5 -j MASQUERADE;
 ```

-In the IPv6 rules we are adding a rule to forward traffic to the internet interface.
+In the IPv6 rules, we are adding a rule to forward traffic to the internet interface.
 ```
 PostUp = ip6tables -A FORWARD -i ens5 -o wg0 -j ACCEPT; ip6tables -A FORWARD -i wg0 -j ACCEPT;
 PostDown = ip6tables -D FORWARD -i ens5 -o wg0 -j ACCEPT; ip6tables -D FORWARD -i wg0 -j ACCEPT;
 ```

-For the client IP we are adding the first IPs of the designated range.
+For the client IP we are using the first IPs of the designated range.
 In IPv6 you can allow a large subnet here and it will allow the client to move around within different IPs of the subnet.
 ```
 AllowedIPs = 10.66.66.2, 2a05:d014:926:ffaa:87dd:ffff::2/128
 ```